truher/frc-test/cv1/radiometry.md

 Notice that the detector response is much broader than the human eye response (note the larger x-axis range).
 Where the human eye sees almost nothing at 700 nm, the detector quantum efficiency is around 80%!
 The main reason for the decline at longer wavelengths is that a photon travels some distance in the detector before being absorbed.
-Longer wavelengths require longer distances to be absorbed.
+Longer wavelengths require longer distances to be absorbed, but the detector isn't very thick, so lots of long-wave photons simply exit the sensitive region of the detector before being absorbed.

 Cameras are typically characterized using quantum efficiency, but illuminators are characterized using lumens, so we need to translate between them.